-The UC National Outreach Award is a scholarship program recognizing the academic merit of students coming to the University of Cincinnati from select, targeted geographic areas.
+The UC National Outreach Award is a scholarship program for students entering fall 2021 recognizing the academic merit of students coming to the University of Cincinnati from select, targeted geographic areas.

 Awardees will also be considered for other UC freshman scholarship awards.